hyunjunian/Poor-Charlie-s-Almanack/en.md

 - Consider the totality of risk and effect; look always at potential second-order and higher-level impacts.
 - Think forward and backward: Invert, always invert.

-**Allocation**: Proper allocation of capital is an investor’s number one job.
+**Allocation:** Proper allocation of capital is an investor’s number one job.

 - Remember that the highest and best use is always measured by the next best use (opportunity cost).
 - Good ideas are rare—when the odds are greatly in your favor, bet (allocate) heavily.
 - Don’t fall in love with an investment—be situation-dependent and opportunity-driven.

-**Patience**: Resist the natural human bias to act.
+**Patience:** Resist the natural human bias to act.

 - “Compound interest is the eighth wonder of the world” (Einstein); never interrupt it unnecessarily.
 - Avoid unnecessary transactional taxes and frictional costs; never take action for its own sake.
 - Be alert for the arrival of luck.
 - Enjoy the process along with the proceeds, because the process is where you live.

-**Decisiveness**: When proper circumstances present themselves, act with decisiveness and conviction.
+**Decisiveness:** When proper circumstances present themselves, act with decisiveness and conviction.

 - Be fearful when others are greedy and greedy when others are fearful.
 - Opportunity doesn’t come often, so seize it when it does.
 - Opportunity meeting the prepared mind—that’s the game.

-**Change**: Live with change and accept unremovable complexity.
+**Change:** Live with change and accept unremovable complexity.

 - Recognize and adapt to the true nature of the world around you; don’t expect it to adapt to you.
 - Continually challenge and willingly amend your best-loved ideas.
 - Recognize reality even when you don’t like it—especially when you don’t like it.

-**Focus**: Keep things simple and remember what you set out to do.
+**Focus:** Keep things simple and remember what you set out to do.

 - Remember that reputation and integrity are your most valuable assets—and can be lost in a heartbeat.
 - Guard against the effects of hubris and boredom.